MonicaApaza/dock_hmwk2/readme.md

 -- Run node command pointing to the index javascript file ENTRYPOINT    [ "node" , "api/index.js"]

--- Command that builds the image "nodeapihw2" using the code in the current Directory with Dockerfile as default template docker build -t nodeapihw2 .
+-- Command that builds the image "monikapaza/nodeapi:monica.apaza" using the code in the current Directory with Dockerfile as default template docker build -t monikapaza/nodeapi:monica.apaza .
 -- To verify the image type the following command docker images

--- Create the container in detached mode using the image "nodeapihw2" assigning the same port, the name of the container is "homework2" docker run -d -p 3000:3000 --name homework2 nodeapihw2
+-- Create the container in detached mode using the image "monikapaza/nodeapi:monica.apaza" assigning the same port, the name of the container is "homework2" docker run -d -p 3000:3000 --name homework2 monikapaza/nodeapi:monica.apaza

 -- To verify use
 docker ps -a

+-- login to dockerhub
+docker login

+-- push image to dockerhub
+docker push monikapaza/nodeapi:monica.apaza